taooceros/Ugrad-Thesis/experiments.typ

 4. The comparison between combiner and non-combiner should be characterized.

 Further, we should integrate with the analysis for a scheduler, as a fair lock should advocate similar behavior as a scheduler.

+== Additional Experiments for Future <head:future-work-additional>

+For a more comprehensive analysis, additional experiments that domonstrate end to end performance of the locks should be conducted.

+- A linked list implemented with different locks.
+- A hash table implemented with different locks.
+- A Stack/Queue implemented with different locks.
+- Comparison with State of Art concurrent data structures.

 #include "reference.typ"